A unique identifier that identifies a single line item or multiple line item order.

 If an OrderID is used in the request, the OrderLineItemID and ItemID/TransactionID pair are ignored if they are specified in the same request.

-Note: Starting in June 2019, eBay will start changing the format of order identifier values.
-The new format will be a non-parsable string, globally unique across all eBay marketplaces, and consistent for both single line item and multiple line item orders.
-These order identifiers will be automatically generated after buyer payment, and unlike in the past, instead of just being known and exposed to the seller, these unique order identifiers will also be known and used/referenced by the buyer and eBay customer support.
+Note that the unique identifier of a 'non-immediate payment' order will change as it goes from an unpaid order to a paid order.
+Due to this scenario, all calls that accept Order ID values as filters in the request payload, including the ReviseCheckoutStatus call, will support the identifiers for both unpaid and paid orders.
+The new order ID format is a non-parsable string, globally unique across all eBay marketplaces, and consistent for both single line item and multiple line item orders.
+Unlike in the past, instead of just being known and exposed to the seller, these unique order identifiers will also be known and used/referenced by the buyer and eBay customer support.